josemirm/josemiCLib/doc/util.md

 ## Common utilities

-Basic C functions that could be used in multiple kind of projects.
+Basic C functions that can be used in multiple kind of projects.

+---

+### Unsorted functions

 - `unimplemented():`

 	A macro function to be used in work-in-progress parts of code.
 When this is executed, it prints where it was executed and abort the program.

+	&nbsp;

 - `printError(msg):`